Bringing art to life in a digital manner

 Conducting consumer research to decipher priorities

 The museum’s website had been around for quite some time and the client had lost track of it.
 The interface had become cluttered, by trying to communicate everything all at once, the website ended up sharing little with a user that often felt bombarded with information.
-So, to kick off the process, we started with an analysis which would enable us to make concrete recommendations for the museum’s future website.
-We researched user needs via surveys, interviews and by looking at Google Analytics.
+So, to kick off the process, we started with an analysis that would enable us to make concrete recommendations for the museum’s future website.
+We researched user needs via surveys, interviews, and by looking at Google Analytics.
 Based on this information, we helped the Louisiana define business goals and clear objectives for the website which were inline with the museum’s overarching strategy.

 Our consumer research illustrated that the new website needed to convey the uniqueness of the Louisiana experience, excite the visitor while also supporting and improving the actual visit by providing tailored content for various users.
-It also highlighted ten user persona’s which enabled us to create different user journeys and prioritise some user interactions over others.
+It also highlighted ten user persona’s which enabled us to create different user journeys and prioritize some user interactions over others.